inspircd/docker/README.md

 We automatically build our images weekly to include the current state of modern libraries.

 Considering to update your docker setup regularly.

+## Deprecated features

+We provide information about features we remove in future.

+* `INSP_OPER_PASSWORD` - was replaced by `INSP_OPER_PASSWORD_HASH` as more descriptive name

+## Breaking changes

+We document changes that possibly broken your setup and are no longer supported.
+Hopefully we can provide useful information for debugging.

+* [`cdba94f`](https://github.com/Adam-/inspircd-docker/commit/cdba94f6ae0c71ad37b3a88114a14ecb0c5177c1) `ADDPACKAGES` and `DELPACKAGES` are replaced by `BUILD_DEPENDENCIES` and `RUN_DEPENDENCIES`

 # Additional information